Government ‘has very small window to avert resident doctors’ strike’

 “We just need to ensure that the (NHS) trusts are picking up their responsibility of cancelling elective services and moving those consultants over to where they’re needed, which is protecting the patients in acute setting during industrial action.”

-The strikes ended last September when resident doctor members voted to accept a Government pay deal worth 22.3% on average over two years.
+The strikes ended last September when resident doctor members voted to accept a government pay deal worth 22.3 per cent on average over two years.

-Government officials said these two increases equate to a 28.9% pay rise.
+Government officials said these two increases equate to a 28.9 per cent pay rise.

 Earlier this month, the union announced that resident doctors in England would strike for five days from 7am on July 25.